 Where does Google Learn about product lines?

-The patent doesn’t mention product schema, or merchant product feeds.
-It does tell us that it is getting a lot of information about product lines from searcher’s queries.
+The patent doesn’t mention product schema or merchant product feeds.
+However, it does tell us that it is getting a lot of information about product lines from searcher’s queries.

-Collecting such information from site owners may be the starting source of much information found in the product and category dictionaries and product attribute categories that are mentioned in this patent.
+Collecting such information from site owners may be the starting source of much information found in the product and category dictionaries and product attribute categories mentioned in this patent.

 The process of updating information about products and product lines from product queries from searchers is a way to crowdsource information about products from searchers and get an idea of how much interest there might be in specific products.